MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 - Share a process with a contributor.

 If you're the co-owner or contributor of a process, you'll find it listed on the Processes page in process advisor.

+>[!IMPORTANT]
-Important: You must be the co-owner to add or remove owners and contributors to a process.
+>You must be the co-owner to add or remove owners and contributors to a process.

 ## Share action